msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 i.e count number of times $w_3$ is used followed by $w_1 w_2$: $C(w_1 w_2 w_3)$.
 And divide this by how many times $w_1 w_2$ appear together $C(w_1 w_2)$.

 However count based methods have flaws.
 New sentences are created very often and we won’t always be able to count entire sentences.
-For this reason, we’ll need to introduce cleverer ways of estimating the probability of a word w given a history h, or the probability of an entire word sequence W.
+For this reason, we’ll need to introduce cleverer ways of estimating the probability of a word $w$ given a history $h$, or the probability of an entire word sequence $W$.

 So we can compute the probabilities of the entire sentence $S=w_1 \dots w_n$ like this: